FigCreative/Fig-Base-Wordpress-Theme/README.md

 ======
 Based on Wadehammes Version @ wadehammes/base-foundation-wordpress
 ----
 Base Foundation is a template framework based on the <a href="http://foundation.zurb.com">Foundation</a> framework from Zurb, which utilizes <a href="http://sass-lang.com">SASS</a>, and is meant to be a starting point for a website build.
 It utilizes <a href="http://gruntjs.com/">Grunt</a>, which handles javascript tasks such as CSS minification and prefixing, SASS compilation, and JS concatenation and uglifying, folder syncing, and more.
 Webp and SVG support has been added also UnCss that removes all unused CSS elements from the file.
 Includes optimised .htaccess file for your wordpress website.
+Database backup, and production changed DB has also been added as well as a file uploading system.

 ####PRIOR TO FIRST USE:
 You will need to make sure you have the following installed to your machine (via Terminal):